Recover Deleted Files on Android

 Method 1: Recover From Backup

-Do you have one of their popular devices by Samsung, and were also using its Samsung Cloud in-built backup solution?
-Then, it’s easy to restore your data from there.
+For example, have you got a smartphone by Samsung, and were using its Samsung Cloud in-built backup solution?
+Then, it’s easy to restore your data from there as follows:

 1. Pay a visit to your device’s Settings.